-The Vanderbilt Eskind Diabetes Center is one of only three diabetes centers in the U.S. accredited by the American Diabetes Association for treating adult, children's and gestational diabetes.
-We are one of the top five diabetes centers nationally for number of patients treated.
+The Vanderbilt Eskind Diabetes Clinic is one of only three diabetes clinics in the U.S. accredited by the American Diabetes Association for treating adult, children's and gestational diabetes.
+We are one of the top five diabetes clinics nationally for number of patients treated.

 This web page is for the adult and gestational diabetes programs.
 Visit the Children's Diabetes Program at Monroe Carell Jr. Children's Hospital at Vanderbilt.